Iran raises death toll to 54 from new coronavirus

 The Revolutionary Guard said it plans to install mobile hospitals in Qom and Rasht cities, where the virus has infected high numbers of people.
 The Guard has also been photographed in state media leading disinfection efforts in some cities.

-Ali Reza Jalali, the head of the Guard’s medical college, told state TV that Iran is going through a “hard time and dangerous period”.
+Ali Reza Jalali, the head of the Guard’s medical college, told state TV that Iran is going through a “hard time and dangerous period.”
 He claimed the group is researching a possible vaccine for the disease.

 There is currently no vaccine for the novel coronavirus.
 Researchers around the world are working to find one, but anything widely usable is likely more than a year away.

-The illness, known as COVID-19 and that originated in central China, has infected at least seven government officials in Iran, including one of its vice presidents and a senior health ministry official.
+The illness, known as COVID-19 and which originated in central China, has infected at least seven government officials in Iran, including one of its vice presidents and a senior health ministry official.

-After days of assurances that the virus was largely under control, officials recently acknowledged Iran is preparing for the possibility of “tens of thousands” of people getting tested for the virus behind the outbreak.
+After days of assurances that the virus was largely under control, officials recently acknowledged Iran is preparing for the possibility of “tens of thousands” of people getting tested for the virus.

 The first cases were not reported in Iran until Feb.
 19, the same day that the two elderly infected people died.
 Since then, of the more than 1,100 cases in the Middle East, the majority trace back to Iran.
 Cases from Iran have been reported in Kuwait, Bahrain, Oman, the United Arab Emirates, Qatar, Lebanon, Afghanistan, Iraq and Pakistan.